soda-sh/uni-salary/README.md

 pip install PyQt5 openpyxl
 ```

-+ All the UI designed were done with `Qt 5 Designer` program from the Qt Development Tools
++ All the UI designings were done with `Qt 5 Designer` program from the Qt Development Tools

 ## References